 The cosplay contest is returning again this year with a $70,000 prize pool.
 The grand prize is $15,000 and winners of individual categories will receive $4,000.
 The four categories being judged are Needlework, Armor, Larger Than Life, and FX.
 If you’re a serious cosplay competitor, TwitchCon will offer travel stipends for finalists to assist with the costs of transporting large costume pieces.
 For the first time ever, the contest is open to cosplayers in Canada (excluding Quebec).

 GDQ (Games Done Quick) will be hosting a 50-hour speedrunning marathon benefiting various charities.
 The games that will be featured will be announced July 28th.
 If you are interested in participating, applications for submission will be available from July 8th-14th.
 So sign up, go out there, and show everyone what you’re made of.
 And, of course, there will be an esports stage running all weekend where competitors can compete for glory.
 There is no official word, yet, on what gaming competitions will take place.
-And, if you’re an aspiring streamer be sure to check out the various sessions that will cover topics of all varieties focused on dedicated streamers such as how to go about obtaining sponsors.
+And, if you’re an aspiring streamer be sure to check out the various sessions that will cover topics of all varieties focused on dedicated streamers such as how to go about obtaining patrons.
 Furthermore, the Streamer Program enables streamers to connect with exhibitors and make connections.
 This is surely the place to be for aspiring gaming streamers.

 If you’ve attended TwitchCon in the past, share your favorite experiences in the comments below!
 And, for more on all things esports, be sure to check back often.